enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Instead of spending 10s of hours on an article and get no likes, share small bites on a regular basis.
 By checking the view, likes, you start to understand which ideas are worth digging though.
 And after a while you can fuse those approved-intermediate packages into a full article.

 BONUS TIP:
 Next time you want your friends to read some article/video you found, summarize its key points.
 They'll be more likely to click and see.
-If they don't, you still have a futureproofed note ready to be
+If they don't, you still have a futureproofed note ready to be turn into content later.

 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.